chbeu/chbeu.github.io/content/project/beyondclicks/index.md

 #url_slides: ""
 #url_video: ""
 ---

+This project is a collaboration with DPG Media, the AI Labs at Utrecht University (UU), and Paris Lodron University Salzburg (PLUS)---with [Karin van Es](http://www.karinvanes.net) and me as Co-PIs.

+# Abstract

 Many news platforms provide users with recommendations for a personalized experience that fits their interests and needs.
 Providing users with relevant news and a good experience are key to such platforms.
 However, aside from the consumption of news articles and user loyalty, additional values are relevant; for instance, (political) neutrality, factual news, understandable news, content diversity, and the reach of a broad audience.